 Apryl, 29, describes it as fluid as per the individual.
 “The older you get the more it changes to avoid being the old person,” she laughs.
 “Maybe 55?
 That’s when everyone around you will call you old.”

-“And,” she adds, “when you start to get the good deals before death.”
+“And,” she adds, “when you start to get all the good deals/discounts before death.”

-Like at Perkins?
+Like at restaurants?
 Where 55 is the starting point for senior discounts?

 “Yeah I remember my grandpa getting those,” Lisa, 32, says.
 “It’s crazy to think that I’m over halfway there.”